-Supercustomer billing and payment
+Supercustomer / Aggregated billing and payment

 - 2.5.
-The Supercustomer approach makes use of aggregated data obtained from Suppliers using the 'Aggregated Distribution Use of System (DUoS) Report' data flow. - 2.6.
+The Supercustomer / Aggregated approach makes use of aggregated data obtained from Suppliers using the 'Aggregated Distribution Use of System (DUoS) Report' data flow for Non-Migrated MPANs, and the 'LDSO report for DUoS aggregated data' message or the 'Embedded Network report for DUoS aggregated data' message for Migrated MPANs. - 2.6.
 Invoices are calculated on a periodic basis and sent to each User for whom we transport electricity through our Distribution System.
-Invoices are reconciled over a

-- period of approximately 14 months to reflect later and more accurate consumption figures. - 2.7.
-The charges are applied on the basis of the LLFC assigned to the MPAN, and the units consumed within the time periods specified in Annex 1.
-These time periods are not the same as those indicated by the Time Pattern Regime (TPR) assigned to the Standard Settlement Configuration (SSC).
-All LLFCs are assigned at our sole discretion, based on the tariff application rules set out in the appropriate charging methodology or elsewhere in this statement.
-Please refer to the section 'Allocation of Charges' if you believe the allocated LLFC or tariff is incorrect.
+Invoices are reconciled over a period of approximately 14 months to reflect later and more accurate consumption figures, this will reduce to four months following MHHS implementation). - 2.7.
+The charges are applied on the basis of the LLFC/DUoS Tariff ID assigned to the MPAN, and the units consumed within the time periods specified in Annex 1.
+All LLFCs/DUoS Tariff IDs are assigned at our sole discretion, based on the tariff application rules set out in the appropriate charging methodology or elsewhere in this statement.
+Please refer to the section 'Allocation of Charges' if you believe the allocated LLFC/DUoS Tariff ID or tariff is incorrect.

-Supercustomer charges
+Supercustomer / Aggregated charges

 - 2.8.
-Supercustomer charges include the following components: - a fixed charge, pence/MPAN/day, there will only be one fixed charge applied to each MPAN; and - unit charges, pence/kilowatt-hour (kWh); three unit charges will apply depending on the time of day and the type of tariff for which the MPAN is registered. - 2.9.
+Supercustomer / Aggregated charges include the following components: - a fixed charge, pence/MPAN/day, there will only be one fixed charge applied to each MPAN; and

+- unit charges, pence/kilowatt-hour (kWh); three unit charges will apply depending on the time of day and the type of tariff for which the MPAN is registered. - 2.9.
 Users who wish to supply electricity to Customers for whom we receive aggregated data through Settlement (see paragraph 2.3) will be allocated the relevant charge structure set out in Annex 1. - 2.10.
-Identification of the appropriate charge can be made by cross-reference to the LLFC. - 2.11.
-Valid Settlement Profile Class (PC)/Standard Settlement Configuration (SSC)/Meter Timeswitch Code (MTC) combinations for LLFCs where the Metering System is Measurement Class A or B are detailed in Market Domain Data (MDD). - 2.12.
+Identification of the appropriate charge can be made by cross-reference to the LLFC/DUoS Tariff ID. - 2.11.
+For Non-Migrated MPANs the Valid Settlement Profile Class (PC)/Standard Settlement Configuration (SSC)/Meter Timeswitch Code (MTC) combinations for LLFC where the Metering System is Measurement Class A or B are detailed in Market Domain Data (MDD).
+For Migrated MPANs the appropriate reference data is contained in Industry Standing Data (ISD). - 2.12.
 Where an MPAN has an invalid Settlement combination, IDCSL does not apply a default tariff but instead applies the tariff associated with the LLFC reported in the 'Aggregated Distribution Use of System (DUoS) Report' data flow. - 2.13.
 The 'Domestic Aggregated (related MPAN)' and 'Non-Domestic Aggregated (related MPAN)' charges are supplementary to their respective primary MPAN charge.